d3datadevelopment/OxLogIQ/examples/HttpClientReplacement/README.md

 # alternative HTTP client

-Change the HTTP client for API requests.
+Replaces the HTTP client for API requests.
+This allows you to use your preferred PSR 7 / PSR 18 client or reconfigure the existing one to meet your requirements.

 ## Dependencies